 Round, red, juicy and delicious, Governor plum, known as Hog Plum in Barbados and JuJube in Jamaica, is said to be full of nutrients to help prevent arthritis, coughs, colds, diarrhoea and even snake bites.

 Great as a beverage or an ice cream flavour, Sapodilla possesses anti-inflammatory properties.
 It is used it for anti-bacterial and anti-viral properties as well as the cold and cough.

-Low in calories and high in fibre, Pawpaws are said to be good for arthritis, weight loss, contains 200 percent of your daily intake of Vitamin C, reduces stress and prevents signs of ageing, among numerous other benefits.
-Eat is raw or use it in a morning smoothie.
+Low in calories and high in fibre, Pawpaws are said to be good for arthritis, weight loss, contain 200 percent of your daily intake of Vitamin C, reduce stress and prevent signs of ageing, among numerous other benefits.
+Eat it raw or use it in a morning smoothie.

 Nothing says decadent holidays like sucking on a ripe mango with juice running down your arms.
 Great as a beverage, ice cream, chow or food topping, mangoes are full of goodness.
 They are great for lowering cholesterol, improving eye health, boosting the immune system and alkalising the body.